safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 anything on the agent instances before you create rules for node groups.

-Usage of Rudder to keep your instances continously in compliance with your policy (desired state) is large topic by itself, and outside the scope of this blog post.
+Usage of Rudder to keep your instances continously in compliance with your policy (desired state) is a large topic by itself, and it is outside the scope of this blog post.
 Head over to Normation's [Rudder page][rudder] to learn more

 [rudder-ansible]: https://github.com/Normation/rudder-ansible
 [cfcore]: https://github.com/cfengine/core